-For the longest time, I’ve been fascinated with hosting WordPress on DigitalOcean by myself.
-I’ve seen people sharing pictures of how fast their tiny $5 per month Droplet was loading WordPress for billions of requests and I got those jealous pangs deep in my gut.
+Lately, we’ve been fascinated with hosting WordPress on DigitalOcean.
+We’ve seen people sharing pictures of how fast their tiny $5 per month Droplet was loading WordPress for billions of requests.

-But then I came across a tool called SpinupWP that claims to make hosting WordPress on DigitalOcean something that even a non-techie person like me can accomplish.
+But then we came across a tool called SpinupWP that claims to make hosting WordPress on DigitalOcean something that even a non-techie person like you can accomplish.

 That’s what this post is about – how to host WordPress on your own DigitalOcean droplet.
 Keep reading for the step-by-step guide!